-Obstructive Sleep Apnea (OSA) is a health issue that has been linked to major quality of life and heart health problems.
-Those who have OSA struggle with getting high quality sleep, which in turn, affects their ability to regenerate and keep their organs healthy and leads to early aging.
+Obstructive Sleep Apnea (OSA) is a health issue that has been linked to the major quality of life and heart health problems.
+Those who have OSA struggle with getting high-quality sleep, which in turn, affects their ability to regenerate and keep their organs healthy and leads to early aging.
 Depending on how severe the OSA is, it can make it hard to sleep at all.

 OSA Is A Treatable Condition:

 Bad sleep quality has been linked to low performance at work, moodiness, and even shorter lifespans.
 You owe it to yourself and your partner to seek out treatment for your sleep.
 Dr. Monica Tadros specializes in sinus and sleeps quality treatments at the Center for Sinus, Sleep & Facial Plastic Surgery-so coming to us might just be the best way to ensure better nights’ sleep.

 Call our office at NYC: (212) 532-4590 or NJ: (201) 408-5430 or complete a consultation request.